How to Find Erasmus Partner: 9 Key Tips for You

 Different needs require different tools

 In addition to the Erasmus+ Project Results Platform, the EU offers other institutional tools.
-They are customized for different kind of organizations and/or field of activity (schools, organizations working in the field of adult education, youth organizations, VET organizations).
+They are customized for different kinds of organizations and/or fields of activity (schools, organizations working in the field of adult education, youth organizations, VET organizations).

 - Adult Education organisations can browse for partners or create their own listings through the EPALE partner search section.